hku-mars/Point-LIO/README.md

 # **3. Prerequisites**

 ## **3.1 Ubuntu and [ROS](https://www.ros.org/)**
-We tested our code on Ubuntu20.04 with Galactic.
+We tested our code on Ubuntu 20.04 with Galactic.
 Ubuntu18.04 and lower versions have problems of environments to support the Point-LIO, try to avoid using Point-LIO in those systems.
 Additional ROS package is required:
 ```
 sudo apt-get install ros-xxx-pcl-conversions
 ```